MSc Society, Politics and Climate Change

 Overview

 What are the social and political dimensions of climate change?
-How does climate change impact on local, state and international levels?
+What impact does climate change have at local, state and international levels?
 How do we understand the actions of communities and international organisations in response to a changing planet?

-This programme is intended for those who aspire to a professional career in addressing climate change in the public, private, and not-for-profit sectors.
-Critical skills are embedded throughout the programme to ensure that you have the requisite capacities to become a leader in addressing social and political problems arising from our changing planet, and to help shape a more sustainable future.
+This programme is intended for those who aspire to a professional career in addressing climate change in the public, private or not-for-profit sector.
+Critical skills are embedded throughout the programme to ensure that you have the requisite capacities to address social and political problems arising from our changing planet, and to help shape a more sustainable future.

-You will have the possibility of working on a dissertation research project for a public or private sector partner, gaining crucial experience to further your career aspirations.
+You will have the option of working on a dissertation research project for a partner organisation, gaining crucial experience to further your career aspirations.

 Programme structure

-There are five mandatory taught units and one optional unit (each 20 credits).
-A recommended list will be provided.
+There are five mandatory taught units and one optional unit (a recommended list will be provided).

-In addition, students will undertake a dissertation (60 credits), with the possibility of working on a project defined by a public or private sector stakeholder.
+In addition, students will undertake a dissertation, with the possibility of working on a project defined by a public- or private-sector stakeholder.

-Visit our programme catalogue for full details of the structure and unit content for the programme.
+Visit our programme catalogue for full details of the structure and unit content for our MSc in Society, Politics and Climate Change.

 Entry requirements